Current Ratio: Definition, Formula, and Free Calculator

 Current Assets

-Current assets are any balance sheet items, including liquid assets, which can be converted to cash within one year.
-Some examples of current assets are:
+Current assets are defined as balance sheet items that can quickly be converted into cash within one year.
+Inclusive of liquid assets, examples of current assets include the following:

 - Cash: Cash includes any funds held in checking or savings accounts, any petty cash, and any bank drafts or money orders.